 Some folks love post-processing.
 They prefer to be creative on the computer.
 And that’s totally cool.
 I respect that.

 But it’s not for everyone.
 Some people just want good JPGs out of the camera.
 You should have no shame in not wanting to process RAW files.

 Processing files is time-consuming.
-It requires proficiency in a whole new discipline of post-processing, a discipline that is way larger and more complex than photography itself.
+It requires proficiency in a whole new discipline of post-processing, which is way more extensive and complex than photography itself.
 And not everyone wants that.
 Not everyone has the time for that.
 Not everyone has the patience.

-Unfortunately, most digital cameras offer very limited options when it comes to styling your JPGs in the camera.
+Unfortunately, most digital cameras offer minimal options for styling your JPGs in the camera.
 You can alter the saturation, contrast, and sharpness in most cameras, and that’s it.
 The JPGs all have the same “style,” more or less.

-This is why, no matter which corner of the Internet you run to, just about everyone is saying you must be photographing in the RAW file format.
-Because in-camera styling is so limited, you must do it on the computer, unless you want “vanilla”-looking photos as far as toning & color are concerned.
+This is why, no matter which corner of the Internet you run to, just about everyone says you must be photographing in the RAW file format.
+Because in-camera styling is so limited, you must do it on the computer unless you want “vanilla”-looking photos as far as toning & color are concerned.
 There are a few other reasons, but if you do it right in-camera, it shouldn’t matter.

 But Fujifilm cameras are a different beast.
-Here are a few big reasons why this camera system is perfect for folks who want to be creative, to have photos that say something, but also don’t want to spend time processing photos on a computer.
+Here are a few reasons why this camera system is perfect for folks who want to be creative and have photos that say something but don’t want to spend time processing photos on a computer.

 Ease of Use

 One of the things I’ve said in the past is that handling a Fujifilm camera helps me feel like I’m handling a camera.
 Other brands – especially Sony – made me feel like I was handling a computer.

 Does this matter?
 I certainly think that it does if you’re trying to focus on creativity.
 Working the controls is part of the process; if those aren’t intuitive to you, they’ll only get in the way.